-Create I/O Completion Queue command specific status values are defined in Figure 36.
+Create I/O Completion Queue command specific status values are defined in Figure 50.

-Figure 36: Create I/O Completion Queue - Command Specific Status Values
+Figure 50: Create I/O Completion Queue - Command Specific Status Values

 Value Description 1h Invalid Queue Identifier: The creation of the I/O Completion Queue failed due to an invalid queue identifier specified as part of the command.
-An invalid queue identifier is one that is currently in use or one that is outside the range supported by the controller.
 2h Maximum Queue Size Exceeded: The host attempted to create an I/O Completion Queue with a number of entries that exceeds the maximum supported by the controller, specified in CAP.MQES.
 8h Invalid Interrupt Vector: The creation of the I/O Completion Queue failed due to an invalid interrupt vector specified as part of the command.